-'High will the Ormr carry me this evening.
-That is the one I shall command.'
+'High will Ormrinn carry me this evening.
+I shall be commanding it.'

-Then many said that the Ormr was an amazingly large and handsome ship, it was a very glorious thing to have had such a ship built.
+Then many said that Ormrinn was an amazingly large and handsome ship, it was a very glorious thing to have had such a ship built.
 Then spoke Jarl Eiríkr so that some men heard: